Movies & Assemblies

 Assemblies & Movies

 Students with visual impairments should be provided with preferential seating during assemblies and movies unless their behaviors are disruptive to the whole and would distract from the presentation.
-In order to help the student not feel isolated, allow the student to choose a friend or two to sit with them.
+To help the student not feel isolated, allowing the student to choose a friend or two to sit with them.

 It would also be helpful to arrange for someone to sit next to the student during movies, assemblies, or special events to explain what is happening.
 This will help the student make sense of the occasion, helps them stay focused, and also helps to discourage daydreaming.